internetee/epp_proxy/README.md

 2. Install this project to desired location.
 3. Ensure that the user who will run epp_proxy has access to all certificate files.
 4. Set up syslog in `config/sys.config`.
-5. If you do not feel comfortable using Erlang configuration file, you can use command line arguments and flags in format of `/epp_proxy/rel/bin/epp_proxy -epp_proxy tls_port 444`, where -epp_proxy is static name of application, followed by configuration parameter name and value.
+5. If you do not feel comfortable using Erlang configuration file, you can use command line arguments and flags in format of `/epp_proxy/rel/bin/epp_proxy -epp_proxy tls_port 444`, where `-epp_proxy` is name of application, followed by configuration parameter name and value.

 TODO